dominikhei/terraform-ecr-build-push-image/readme.md

 ### Roadmap:

-- Use Docker and AWS Sdk
 - Build Tests
-- Refine error handling

 ### Note:
 This is a custom provider and in no way affiliated with Amazon Web Services or Docker.